Kjell Magne Bondevik

 Kjell Magne Bondevik ([ˈçɛlː ˈmɑ̀ŋnə ˈbʊ̀nːəviːk]; born 3 September 1947) is a Norwegian Lutheran minister and politician.
-As leader of the Christian Democratic Party, he served as the 33rd prime minister of Norway from 1997 to 2000, and from 2001 to 2005, making him, after Erna Solberg, Norway's longest serving non-Labour Party prime minister since World War II.
+As leader of the Christian Democratic Party, he served as the prime minister of Norway from 1997 to 2000, and from 2001 to 2005, making him, after Erna Solberg, Norway's second longest serving non-Labour Party prime minister since World War II.
 Currently, Bondevik is president of the Oslo Centre for Peace and Human Rights.

 Family and early life

 Bondevik was born in Molde, the son of Johannes Bondevik, a principal at the Christian folk high school Rauma folkehøyskole who also was a local politician for the Christian Democratic Party, and Margit, née Hæreid.
 He became a theological candidate from MF Norwegian School of Theology in 1975.
-Because Bondevik was active in Norwegian Politics at a young age, he did not serve in the military.
-In 1979 he was ordained as pastor in the (Lutheran) Church of Norway.
-He is married to Bjørg Bondevik (née Rasmussen) and has three children: Bjørn (born 1972), Hildegunn (born 1973) and John Harald (born 1976).
+As Bondevik was active in Norwegian politics at a young age, he did not serve in the military.
+In 1979, he was ordained as pastor in the (Lutheran) Church of Norway.

+He is married to Bjørg Bondevik (née Rasmussen) and has three children: Bjørn (born 1972), Hildegunn (born 1973), and John Harald (born 1976).
 Kjell Magne Bondevik is the nephew of politician Kjell Bondevik, the cousin of former bishop Odd Bondevik and brother in law of author and priest Eyvind Skeie.

 Political career

 In 2008, Bondevik said that he regards himself as a "68'er", and that he was "influenced by the radical wind of the time".
 While he remained in the movement of Young Christian Democrats (Norway, KrFU), he claims to have "radicalized the organization to great despair in the party".
 He has also said that he would likely rather have "oriented" himself towards the Socialist People's Party, had his radicalization of the Christian Democratic Party not gone through.
+While not identifying as a socialist, Bondevik and fellow young Christian Democrats took issue with his party's explicitly anti-socialist line, preferring to identify with a third way between socialism and capitalism.

 Representing the Christian Democratic Party, Bondevik was a member of the Storting (Parliament) from 1973 to 2005.
 He was his party's parliamentary leader in the periods of 1981–1983, 1986–1989, 1993–1997, 1997, and 2000–2001, and party leader from 1983 to 1995.
 In this position, he was succeeded by Valgerd Svarstad Haugland.
 He was also Minister of Foreign Affairs in Jan P. Syse's government of 1989–1990, Minister of Church and Education in Kåre Willoch's government 1983–1986, also Prime Minister Willoch's deputy 1985–1986, and state secretary at the Office of the Prime Minister during Lars Korvald's government 1972–1973.

+Bondevik supported Norway's accession to the European Economic Area in 1990, but opposed full accession to the European Union in 1994.